ARCHER2-HPC/archer2-docs/docs/data-tools/visidata.md

 Once the module has been loaded, VisiData is available via the `vd` command.

-Visidata can also be used in scripts by saving a command log an replaying it.
+Visidata can also be used in scripts by saving a command log and replaying it.
 See the [VisiData documentation](https://www.visidata.org/docs/save-restore/) on saving and restoring VisiData sessions.